Online Distributional Regression: Forecast Evaluation and Scoring Rules

 Let us note that for a skewed distribution and the central prediction intervals, the Interval Score might be misleading since there can be non-central prediction intervals with the same coverage but smaller width (and hence lower IS).
 The CRPS is approximated by the PS on a dense grid of quantiles

-Furthermore, we report the Log Score (LS) as the negative log-likelihood of the true value under the predictive distribution.
+Note that within the forecasting community, the CRPS is sometimes reported using $1 / | \mathcal{Q} |$ as the first fraction instead of $2 / | \mathcal{Q} |$.
+This formulation corresponds to $0.5 \times \operatorname{CRPS}$ and has initially been used this way in the GEFcom 2014 as the Average Pinball Score (APS) \citep{hong2016probabilistic, marcjasz2023distributional, nowotarski2018recent}.
+Furthermore, we report the Log-Score (LS) as the negative log-likelihood of the true value under the predictive distribution.
 The LS is defined as:

-where $\widehat{\boldsymbol{d}}_{P_{d,h}}(x)$ is the probability density function of the predictive distribution $\widehat{\DD}^P_{d,h}$ and observation $x$.
-Let us note that the RMSE, MAE, IS, LS and the CRPS\footnote{Furthermore, note that within the EPF community, the first fraction in the formulation of the CRPS is often $1 / | \QQ |$ instead of $2 / | \QQ |$.
-This formulation corresponds to $0.5 \times \operatorname{CRPS}$ and has initially been used this way in the GEFcom 2014 as the Average Pinball Score \citep{hong2016probabilistic, marcjasz2023distributional, nowotarski2018recent}.} are strictly proper scoring rules.
+where $\widehat{\boldsymbol{d}}_n(y_n)$ is the probability density function of the predictive distribution $\widehat{\mathcal{D}}_n$ and observation $y_n$.
+Let us note that the RMSE, MAE, IS, LS, and the CRPS are strictly proper scoring rules.
 For all of them, lower scores correspond to a better forecast.
-The CR is a measure of calibration for probabilistic forecasts only.
-Lastly, we evaluate the computation time for all forecasting studies.
+The COV is a measure of calibration for probabilistic forecasts only.